 Position your speakers correctly:

-The position of your speakers can greatly impact the sound quality.
-Make sure to place them at the right distance from the walls and other surfaces and angle them correctly towards the listening position.
+The position of your speakers can significantly impact the sound quality.
+Make sure to place them at the proper distance from the walls and other surfaces and angle them correctly towards the listening position.

 Break in your speakers: